alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 People call academia an ivory tower, but if anything it's an ivory spire.
 The top high schoolers are average undergrads.
 The top undergrads are average graduate students.
-The top graduate students are average professors, and getting a tenure-track position in the first place is hard.
-Then you need to lobby for tenure, then you need to compete for grant money, and it keeps going.
-There is no top to the spire, because the people who make it high enough have become so enlightened that they recognize the top *doesn't actually exist.* It's an illusion that distracts you from actually doing research.
+The top graduate students are average professors, and then some get a tenure-track job and some don't.
+The ones who do need to prove they desrver tenure.
+Everyone competes for grant money to fund the next wave of grad students.
+It keeps going.
+There is no top to the spire, because the people who make it high enough have become so enlightened that they recognize the top *doesn't actually exist.* It's an illusion that distracts you from actually doing the research you were hired for.

 It takes a very confident person to believe they can make it all the way up the spire.
 It takes a very dedicated person to actually do so.